 To estimate the cost of replacing a home, insurance companies often rely on third-party software (e.g., RSMeans, CoreLogic Marshall & Swift, 360Value, among others).
-Consumer advocates in multiple states have raised concerns that the overly simplistic use of these software products may lead insurance agents to understate replacement costs (Hassani, 2013; Phillips, 2022).
+Consumer advocates in multiple states have raised concerns that the overly simplistic use of these software products may lead insurance agents to understate replacement costs (Hassani, 2013; Phillips, 2022; Klein, 2023).
 Therefore, when measuring underinsurance, we are careful to account for potential underestimation in construction cost software.
 We do this by, first, gathering rebuilding cost quotes from the Colorado DOI, Marshall Fire survivors, and the Homebuilders Association of Metro Denver.
-These sources suggest that average rebuilding costs after the Marshall Fire were around \$350 per square foot.
-Therefore, we use RSMeans to generate cross-sectional heterogeneity in build costs after the Marshall Fire according to variation in home characteristics.
-However, we inflate the RSMeans construction cost estimate for each home such that the average across our estimation sample equals \$350 per square foot.
-While this adjustment affects our estimate of the fraction of underinsured policyholders, it does not affect our estimation results since these depend on cross-sectional variation in coverage ratios.
+These sources suggest that the lower end of average rebuilding costs after the Marshall Fire was around \$350 per square foot.
+Therefore, we use RSMeans to generate cross-sectional heterogeneity in build costs after the Marshall Fire according to housing characteristics.
+Then, we inflate the RSMeans construction cost estimate for each home such that the average across our estimation sample equals \$350 per square foot.
+While this adjustment affects our descriptive estimates of the fraction of underinsured policyholders, it does not affect our main results since those depend on cross-sectional variation in coverage ratios.